 If that relationship is open and two-way, don’t send your customers a message that says, “Do not reply.”
 Your customers should be able to easily follow up if they have questions about the email you’ve sent.

 Keep today’s consumers omnichannel and channel-agnostic tendencies in mind too.
-Globally, 50% of consumers use 3 to 5 different channels to contact brands.
+According to the same Microsoft research, 50% of consumers use 3 to 5 different channels to contact brands.